 Save it, or pull it?
 When the question is about a tooth, the answer is save it if at all possible.
-Teeth damaged by big fillings, injury, abscess or congenital defect become like new with dental crowns from Water’s Edge Dental in South Daytona.
+Teeth damaged by big fillings, injury, abscess or congenital defect become like new with dental crowns from Water’s Edge Dental in Port Orange.

 What is a dental crown?

-No more than the best in materials, diagnostics and workmanship–that’s what patients of Dr. Sean Bannan find in their South Daytona dental crowns.
+No more than the best in materials, diagnostics and workmanship–that’s what patients of Dr. Sean Bannan find in their Port Orange dental crowns.
 An excellent alternative to tooth extraction, the dental crown, or cap, completely covers weakened tooth structure, providing beautiful aesthetics and durability.

 Dr. Sean Bannan, your 32119 dentist, recommends dental crowns to individuals who have one or more teeth: